fruitbox12/corefarm/README.md

 ## Installing
 *Windows, Linux, MacOS*

-*Installer isn't released yet, but current method is also easy:*
+*Dependency-free installer isn't done yet, but current method should be straightforward:*

 1. Install Node.js.\
 *Current tested version is v10.19.0, but probably works with last and previous versions.*

-2. [Download last Corefarm release.](https://github.com/nunocp/corefarm/releases/) Unpack content of `build` folder somewhere.
-Client and manager folders can simply be copied to multiple computers later, after basic configuration (next steps).
+2. [Download last Corefarm release.](releases) Unpack content of `build` folder somewhere.
+Client and manager folders can simply be copied to multiple computers later, after basic configuration (following steps).

 3. Define **ip** and **port** for server in all configuration files (`server.json`, `client.json`, `manager.json`).

-4. Move or copy these folders where you want them to be "installed".
+4. Move or copy these folders where you want them to be "installed" (remember to have Node.js installed on all machines).
 Generally, if you have several computers in a local network, you'll want to run one server and multiple clients and managers.
 You can use all of them in just one machine, too.

 5. Allow in and out communication for **port** in the firewall settings of where server is installed.
 In most cases, it's not necessary for client and manager computers.